Red Sox vs. Astros Player Props Betting Odds

 MLB Props Today: Houston Astros

-- Cristian Javier (8-2) will take to the mound for the Astros and make his 24th start of the season.
+- Justin Verlander (8-6) will take to the mound for the Astros and make his 20th start of the season.

+- He has earned a quality start 10 times in 19 starts this season.

+- Verlander will look to finish five or more innings for the 13th start in a row.

 |Opponent